aikohanasaki/SillyTavern-GenerationLocks/compare.md

 - **STGL is the recommended and actively maintained solution.** It covers all use cases from both STCL and CCPM, and adds new features for advanced users.
 - Migration from STCL and CCPM is automatic; existing locks are imported when you switch.
-- Users benefit from a single, flexible UI and robust, context-aware locking logic.
+- Users benefit from a single UI and robust, context-aware locking logic.
 - For template sharing or updating, STGL allows global templates to be reused and updated across multiple characters, chats, or models.

----

-## 🏁 Summary

-- **STGL**: One unified, powerful, and user-friendly extension for all generation locking needs.
-- **STCL/CCPM**: Legacy systems with limited scope and no ongoing updates.

-**If you are starting new or want the best experience, use STGL.**